learn-co-curriculum/git-remotes-with-github-readme/README.md

 ## Conclusion

-Being able to add and update git remotes allows you to back up your local repository to a remote server.
+Being able to add git remotes allows you to back up your local repository to a remote server.
 This will be important as you move past working on pre-existing projects.
 If you remember `git init`, `git remote add origin your-remote-repository-URL`, add, and push your changes, you'll be able to get your project up to GitHub in minutes!